 How to Differentiate

 If you're looking to differentiate, it’s critical to make sure that you focus on who your core buyer personas are -- primary and secondary buyer personas -- and what they care about.
-What problem are they having or question do they want answered very early on before they even know that a company like yours exists.
+What problem are they having or question do they want to be answered very early on before they even know that a company like yours exists?
 They may not even know that your product category exists.
 They simply know they have a problem that needs to be solved.
 They know they have a goal that they're trying to achieve.
 They have a question that needs to be answered.